Frequently Asked Questions

 What boat are we sailing?

 We sail La Peregrina, our 1989 Cabo Rico 34.
 She was designed by Bill Crealock and built in Costa Rica.
 She’s a true bluewater sailboat, very seaworthy and well outfitted.
+Under a previous owner, she sailed around the world in 2001 - 2008.
 She is a cutter-rigged sloop with a modified full keel and about 16,000 pounds displacement.
 She has a 47-hp Yanmar diesel engine, a wind generator, solar panel, auto pilot, radar, 4-person life raft, large whisker pole, SSB radio, VHF radios, AIS, several GPSs, chartplotter, 9 ft. hard-bottom inflatable dinghy with 9.9 hp outboard motor, jacklines, harnesses, tethers, PFDs, etc.

 Where do we sail?